-The size of orecchiette in Puglia may be different depending on the place they are made and the ingredients being used.
-Larger ones are often eaten with vegetables and much smaller ones with a meat sauce or ragù or tomato sauce with tiny meatballs, which is a very typical Sunday dish on Pugliese tables.
+The size of orecchiette in Puglia may be different depending on the place the pasta is made and the ingredients being used.
+Larger ones are often eaten with vegetables.
+Much smaller ones are served with a meat sauce or ragù or tomato sauce with tiny meatballs.
+This is a very typical Sunday dish on Pugliese tables.

 Italians like to celebrate their food and wine.
 Most towns have an annual festival in honour of some local produce.
-I live near Soave, a town which has given its name to the wine produced in the area and, of course, every year we have a wine festival!
+I live near Soave, a town which has given its name to the wine produced in the area.
+Of course, every year we have a wine festival!
 At Latiano, in Puglia, there is an annual orecchiette festival called ‘la sagra degli stacchioddi’, another name for orecchiette.

 Orecchiette are normally a bit less than an inch (2.5 cms) across and slightly dome-shaped with a rough surface.
 Their centres are thinner than their rims, a characteristic that gives them an interesting, variable texture, soft in the middle and somewhat chewier around the edges.
 There is also a version made without the dome shape, better known as ‘strascinati’ .